 With that being said, I do LOVE it for these mozzarella sticks.
 They get just as crispy as deep-fried mozzarella sticks, which I would argue is something the oven is not capable of achieving.

-It’s also great for air fryer chicken nuggets, and it makes awesomely crispy Brussels sprouts.
+It’s also great for air fryer chicken nuggets and air fryer falafel, plus it makes awesomely crispy Brussels sprouts.
 I’ll be continuing to sprinkle in an occasional air fryer recipe for those of you that own one.
 It is a fun little appliance and it makes food so crispy with very little oil, which I love.